6 ways to teach your kids about giving

 When you discuss the value of gratitude, generosity, and helping others from a young age – and let your children in on different ways to give back – you set them up to become adults who can give back in meaningful ways.

 With more than 1 million public charities in the U.S., finding one to support can be intimidating.
-Here are 4 steps to finding the right charity for you.
+Here are 4 steps to finding a charity to support that’s right for you.